 When multiple occurrances of data match a condition in a WHERE clause, Cassandra selects the least-frequent occurrence of a condition for processing first for efficiency.
 For example, suppose data for Blind Joe Reynolds and Cream's versions of "Outside Woman Blues" were inserted into the playlists table.
 Cassandra queries on the album name first if there are fewer albums named Roll Away than there are songs called "Outside Woman Blues" in the database.
 When you attempt a potentially expensive query, such as searching a range of rows, Cassandra requires the ALLOW FILTERING directive.

 Cassandra's built-in indexes are best on a table having many rows that contain the indexed value.
 The more unique values that exist in a particular column, the more overhead you will have, on average, to query and maintain the index.
 For example, suppose you had a playlists table with a billion songs and wanted to look up songs by the artist.
-Many songs will share the same column value for artist.
-Suppose in a real-word playlists table, many songs share the same column value for artist.
+Suppose in the real-word playlists table, many songs share the same column value for artist.
 The artist column is a good candidate for an index.

 Do not use an index to query a huge volume of records for a small number of results.
 For example, if you create an index on a high-cardinality column, which has many distinct values, a query between the fields will incur many seeks for very few results.
-In the table with a billion songs, looking up songs by writer (a value that is typically unique for each song) instead of by their artist, is likely to be very inefficient.
+In the table with a billion users, looking up users by their email address (a value that is typically unique for each user) instead of by their state, is likely to be very inefficient.
 It would probably be more efficient to manually maintain the table as a form of an index instead of using the Cassandra built-in index.
 For columns containing unique data, it is sometimes fine performance-wise to use an index for convenience, as long as the query volume to the table having an indexed column is moderate and not under constant load.

 Naturally, there is no support for counter columns, in which every value is distinct.